Sketch2Stress: Sketching with Structural Stress Awareness: Experiments

 \section{Experiments}

 We evaluate our approach on {11 shape categories with a large variety of geometry and structure}, as shown in Figure \ref{fig:result_gallery}. {The 3D shapes used for sketch rendering and force-conditioned structural stress {simulation} are collected from the existing 3D shape repositories including ShapeNet \cite{chang2015shapenet}, COSEG dataset \cite{sidi2011unsupervised}, and AniHead dataset \cite{du2020sanihead}.} {In total, our synthetic dataset contains over 2.7 million sketch-force-stress data pairs with clear point-wise force annotations.
-The dataset spans 11 categories, namely, chairs (1.7 million), tables (0.7 million), airplanes (0.4 million), vases (22K), mugs (15K), skateboards (24K), rockets (4K), guitars (9K), fishes (2.6K), animal heads (78K), and four-leg animals (13K).
+The dataset spans 11 categories, namely, chairs ({1.5} million), tables (0.7 million), airplanes (0.4 million), vases (22K), mugs (15K), skateboards (24K), rockets (4K), guitars (9K), fishes (2.6K), {four-leg animals} (13K), and {animal heads} (78K).
 After data augmentation, our collected data is able to train {our} neural network with satisfying generation quality.
 We provide more details of the data distribution of our sketch-to-stress dataset in Table \ref{tab:data_stress}. }